joschi/java-metadata/README.md

 ## Usage

-You can fetch the latest metadata for all Zulu Community™ releases at the following URL:
+You can fetch the latest metadata for all releases at the following URL:

 ```
 https://joschi.github.io/java-metadata/metadata/all.json